influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 #### Overview

-Chronograf has five environment variables for use with GitHub OAuth 2.0 authentication.
+Chronograf has five environment variables (and corresponding command line options) for use with GitHub OAuth 2.0 authentication.
 The steps below show you how to get the required values for:

-* TOKEN_SECRET (used to generate the JWT signature)
+* TOKEN_SECRET (secret to use for generating JWT tokens)
 * GH_CLIENT_ID (GitHub Client ID)
 * GH_CLIENT_SECRET (GitHub Client Secret)

-You can also specify values for two optional environment variables:
+You can also specify values for two optional environment variables (or corresponding command line options):

 * AUTH_DURATION
 * GH_ORGS (GitHub organizations)